kelvtm/Study-Sync/README.md

 ## 🎯 Overview

-StudySync is a **real-time collaborative study platform** built with a focus on **DevOps excellence, cloud-native architecture, and production-grade reliability**.
+StudySync is a part of my Masters Dissertation of a **real-time collaborative study platform** built with a focus on **DevOps excellence, cloud-native architecture, and production-grade reliability**.
 This project demonstrates end-to-end implementation of modern DevOps practices, from infrastructure provisioning to automated deployments and comprehensive monitoring.

 ### Key Features